Elizabeth Fones: Early life

-Elizabeth Fones was born at Groton Manor, Suffolk, England on 21 January 1610 to Thomas Fones, a London apothecary, and his wife, Anne Winthrop, sister of John Winthrop, a staunch Puritan and the eventual Governor of the Massachusetts Bay Colony.
+Elizabeth Fones was born in Groton Manor, Suffolk, England on 21 January 1610 to Thomas Fones, a London apothecary, and his wife, Anne Winthrop, sister of John Winthrop, a staunch Puritan and the eventual Governor of the Massachusetts Bay Colony.

 As a young girl, Fones worked at her father's shop in London.
 To the dismay of her family, she entered a whirlwind courtship with her first cousin Henry Winthrop, a son of Governor John Winthrop; they were married on 25 April 1629, at the Church of St. Sepulchre at New Gate, London.
 A year later, her husband sailed alone for the Massachusetts Bay Colony on the ship Talbot, leaving his young bride behind in England on account of her pregnancy.
 The baby, a daughter named Martha Johanna Winthrop, was born on 9 May 1630 at Groton Manor.
 Shortly after his arrival in Massachusetts, Henry was killed in a drowning accident on 2 July 1630 when he went swimming in the North River after visiting an Indian village near Salem.

 Massachusetts Bay Colony

 Fones sailed to the Massachusetts Bay Colony with her infant daughter Martha aboard the Lyon, arriving on 2 November 1631.
 Her father-in-law, uncle and guardian, John Winthrop, served as Governor of the Colony.

-In 1632 Fones married her second husband, a wealthy landowner named Lt.
-Robert Feake (born 1602 in London, England) He owned land in both Massachusetts and Connecticut.
+In 1632, Fones married her second husband, a wealthy landowner named Lt.
+Robert Feake (born 1602 in London, England).
+He owned land in both Massachusetts and Connecticut.
 The marriage was arranged by her uncle (and former father-in-law), Gov. John Winthrop.
 In 1640, the Feakes acquired more land in what is now Greenwich, Connecticut.
 Indeed, she is considered one of the founders of Greenwich; what is now called 'Greenwich Point' was known for much of its early history as 'Elizabeth's Neck' in recognition of Elizabeth Fones and their 1640 purchase of the Point and much of what is today called Old Greenwich.
 The fact that she, as a woman, had property in her own name was viewed with dismay in the more rigid society of the day.
 They had five children: Elizabeth (born 1633), Hannah (born 1637), John (born 1639), Robert (born 1642) and Sarah (born before 1647).
 In 1647, due to financial, domestic, and personal problems, Lt.
 Feake went insane and abandoned his wife and children.
 Fones and Feake were separated or divorced by Dutch law in 1647.